kjmckinley/weather-dashboard/README.md

 THEN I am again presented with current and future conditions for that city
 ```

-The following image demonstrates the structure on the HTML framework of this app:
+The following image was created to demonstrate the structure of the HTML framework:
 ![html framewok](./assets/images/html-structure.png)

 The following image demonstrates the application functionality: